Authentication#

 program_membership:create

 Your administrator configures which scopes your client receives.
+Scopes can also include field-level restrictions to limit which fields are returned.

 Checking Your Scopes#